-Students who have completed degree requirements in the fall term and had their credential conferred upon them in absentia in February will be invited to attend Convocation in May/June to celebrate and receive their parchments.
+Convocation ceremonies, where conferral takes place for students who have fulfilled degree, diploma, or certificate requirements, during the fall and spring terms are scheduled for the Thursday and Friday following the week of the Victoria Day long weekend.
+Students who have completed degree requirements in the fall term and had their credential conferred upon them in absentia in February will be invited to attend this Convocation ceremony to celebrate and receive their parchments.